rmwc/rmwc/README.md

 ## Recent updates

-5.x.x-alpha is out!
+V5 is officially out!
 RMWC has been completely rewritten in Typescript while also knocking out about a years worth of tech debt and improving things across the board.
 You can expect better typing, better performance, better integration with material-components-web, and just better everything.
 All of this was done with as few breaking changes as possible, so upgrading should be relatively painless.
 A few caveats:

+Your quick migration guide:

 - React 16.3 is the new min version to take advantage of React Fragments, Ref Forwarding, and the new Context Api.
-- elementRef has been removed in favor of refs with ref forwarding in React 16.3
-- Flow types are still in progress, so if you rely on these, don't try it out yet
-- If you want the docs, you'll have to run them locally.
-Clone the repo, `npm i && npm start`.

-If none of the things above impact you, 5.x.x is feature complete a ready to try out.
-It is already being used in production for several internal projects.
-Please report any issues ASAP and make sure to call out in the issue that you're using the 5.x.x version.

-Happy Coding!
+If you need React 15 support, you'll have to stay on 4.x.x and below.
+- The library has been rewritten in Typescript instead of Flow.
+At this time, Flow types are no longer supported.
+Please comment on issue #407 If you're interested in bringing these back
+- Changelog couldn't be generated for this release, see the release notes for the full details 🚀 https://opencollective.com/rmwc/updates/5-0-0-a-giant-leap-for-rmwc

 *View all release notes* 👉 https://opencollective.com/rmwc/updates